siosonel/tatag-api/ref/docs.md

 Resources may be linked to forms for creating, editing, or otherwise affecting its state.
 API clients should not assume that a particular resource will always support the same set of methods.
 Instead, a client should check for the existence of any of the following form links before initiating the corresponding display or action options.

-- createForm
-- editForm
-- budgetAdd
+- add
-- budgetTransfer
+- edit
-- budgetUse
+- transfer
 - approve
 - reject
+- etc.

 ## Tolerance